Low-rank optimization on Tucker tensor varieties: A Tucker rank-adaptive method

 \end{lemma} \begin{proof} See Appendix~\ref{app: TRAM 1}.

 \end{proof}

 By using Lemma~\ref{prop: TRAM 1}, we can prove a stronger result as follows. \begin{theorem} Let $\{\tensX^{(t)}\}_{t\geq 0}$ be an infinite sequence generated by Algorithm~\ref{alg: TRAM}.
-Assume that $f$ is bounded below from $f^*$.
+Assume that $f$ is bounded below by $f^*$.
 Then, it holds that